 You must prepare and submit to USCIS (by mail) an I-485 Application for Adjustment of Status, along with optional other forms (Form I-765 for a work permit and I-131 for an advance parole travel document) and supporting documents and fees.
 In most cases, that fee will be $1,140 plus $85 for biometrics.
-(These are early 2023 figures; see USCIS's Fee Calculator for the latest, particularly since the agency has proposed fee changes.)
+(These are late 2023 figures; see USCIS's Fee Calculator for the latest, particularly since the agency has proposed fee changes.)

 Although you will send your adjustment packet to a central USCIS office, it will be passed along to your local USCIS Field Office.
 To find out processing times for Form I-485 at the field office, check the USCIS Processing Time Information section of its website, and choose the name of the city Field Office (probably in the big city nearest to you) that will be handling your application from the drop-down menu.